marbarrantescepas/OS-neuroscience/README.md

-# Open Science in Neuroscience: A Practical Guide for Researchers
+# Open Science Guidebook for Neuroscientists